domRiddle/ASF/Plugins.md

 ### Getting started

 We've prepared **[ASF-PluginTemplate](https://github.com/JustArchiNET/ASF-PluginTemplate)** for you, which you can use as a base for your plugin project.
-Using the template is not a requirement (as you can do everything from scratch), but we heavily recommend to pick it up as it can drastically kickstart your development and cut on time required to get all things rights.
+Using the template is not a requirement (as you can do everything from scratch), but we heavily recommend to pick it up as it can drastically kickstart your development and cut on time required to get all things right.
 Simply check out the **[README](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/README.md)** of the template and it'll guide you further.
 Regardless, we'll cover the basics below in case you wanted to start from scratch, or get to understand better the concepts used in the plugin template.

 Your project should be a standard .NET library targetting appropriate framework of your target ASF version, as specified in the **[compilation](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compilation)**.
 We recommend you to target .NET Core, but .NET Framework plugins are also available.